octopus-digital-strategy/Language-Switcher-Extension/README.md

 Use this short code to build a link that points to a post in another language

 Users parameter **language** to indicate which language will the link be targeting.
-Also uses the optional parameter **post-id** which indicates the source Post ID.
-If null the plugin will use the current post to get the target URL.

 ```